Massage Therapy: Must-Know Career Facts

 Massage therapy is a great work-from-home opportunity.
 That translates into flexible work hours and no commute!

 Lots of Locations!

 Private clinics, hospitals, spas and wellness centres are typical professional environments for a massage therapist.
-Registered massage therapists can also do mobile work in offices.
+In addition, registered massage therapists can also do mobile work in offices.
 Other workplaces include:

 - Multidisciplinary health clinics

 - Health and fitness clubs

 The Massage Therapy Act, 1991– the provincial legislation for Massage Therapy in Ontario– defines the practice of Massage Therapy as “the assessment of the soft tissue and joints of the body and the treatment and prevention of physical dysfunction and pain of the soft tissue and joints by manipulation to develop, maintain, rehabilitate or augment physical function, or relieve pain.”